Luxembourg Armed Forces

 The army is under civilian control, with the grand duke as commander-in-chief.
-The minister for defence, currently François Bausch, oversees army operations.
+The minister for defence, currently Yuriko Backes, oversees army operations.
 The professional head of the army is the Chief of Defence, who answers to the minister and holds the rank of general.
+Current office holder is general Steve Thull.

-Luxembourg is providing military personnel for UN, NATO and EU peacekeeping missions since 1992.
-It is a member of Eurocorps since 1994.
+Luxembourg has provided military personnel for UN, NATO and EU peacekeeping missions since 1992.
+It has been a member of Eurocorps since 1994.

 History

 Militia (1817–1841)

 On 8 January 1817, William I, Grand Duke of Luxembourg, published a constitutional law governing the organization of a militia, the main provisions of which were to remain in force until the militia was abolished in 1881.
 The law fixed the militia's strength at 3,000 men.
-Until 1840, Luxembourg’s militiamen served in units of the Royal Netherlands Army.
+Until 1840, Luxembourg's militiamen served in units of the Royal Netherlands Army.
 Enlisted men served for five years: the first year consisted of active service, but during each of the subsequent four years of service they were mobilised only three times per year.

-Federal Contingent (1841-1867)
+Federal Contingent (1841–1867)

 In 1839, William I became a party to the Treaty of London by which the Grand-Duchy lost its western, francophone territories to the Belgian province of Luxembourg.
 Due to the country's population having been halved, with the loss of 160,000 inhabitants, the militia lost half its strength.
 Under the terms of the treaty, Luxembourg and the newly formed Duchy of Limburg, both members of the German Confederation, were together required to provide a federal contingent consisting of a light infantry battalion garrisoned in Echternach, a cavalry squadron in Diekirch, and an artillery detachment in Ettelbruck.
 In 1846, the cavalry and artillery units were disbanded and the Luxembourg contingent was separated from that of Limburg.
 The Luxembourg contingent now consisted of two light infantry battalions, one in Echternach and the second in Diekirch; two reserve companies; and a depot company.

-In 1866, the Austro-Prussian war resulted in the dissolution of the German Confederation.
+In 1866, the Austro-Prussian War resulted in the dissolution of the German Confederation.
 Luxembourg was declared neutral in perpetuity by the 1867 Treaty of London, and in accordance, its fortress was demolished in the following years.
 In 1867, the Prussian garrison left the fortress, and the two battalions of Luxembourg light infantry entered the city of Luxembourg that September.